qlik-oss/after-work.js/README.md

 }
 ```

-You can also accomplish this by running `npm install --save-dev after-work`
+You can also accomplish this by running `npm install --save-dev after-work.js`

 ## Contributing